-City of Riverside - Special Services
+City of Riverside

-Riverside Special Services operates a 24-hour advance reservation Dial-A-Ride for seniors and persons with disabilities within the Riverside city limits.
+The city of Riverside, branded as Riverside Connect, operates a paratransit Dial-A-Ride bus service for seniors and persons with disabilities within the Riverside city limits.
 The program serves as an alternative to RTA's transit service for seniors and persons with disabilities unable to use fixed route service.
-Since COVID-19, the program serves an average of 200-300 riders a day.